Who I Am

-Paths to Presence exists to support people in seeing themselves more clearly and learning how to work with the patterns that shape their lives.
-Whether through individual coaching or Enneagram teaching and workshops, the work here is grounded in awareness, compassion, and practice, helping personal insight translate into real, lived change.
+Paths to Presence exists to support people in seeing themselves more clearly — and in learning how to work with the patterns that have been shaping their lives, often without their awareness.

 Spiritual questions are welcome here but never assumed.
-This work is coaching and Enneagram‑informed teaching, not spiritual direction or psychotherapy, and clients from any spiritual tradition, cultural background, sexual orientation, gender identity, or none at all are met with respect, curiosity, and care.
-If you’re unsure whether this work is a good fit, you’re always welcome to reach out for a conversation.
+My work is enneagram-informed coaching and teaching — not spiritual direction or psychotherapy.
+Clients from any spiritual tradition, cultural background, sexual orientation, gender identity, or none at all are met with respect, curiosity, and care.
+If you're unsure whether this is a good fit, you're always welcome to reach out for a conversation.

 Andrew has been featured on the following podcasts: